Customer Journey Mapping: Understanding Every Step of Your Customer’s Experience

 My Takeaway

 For me, customer journey mapping isn’t just a tool, it’s a mindset.
+It’s the discipline of pausing before another campaign, another feature launch, another quarter of targets, and asking what the actual experience feels like from the other side of the screen or the phone line.
 It helps me see through the eyes of my customers and design experiences that feel real, relatable, and valuable.

 If you’re just getting started, don’t worry about making it perfect.
 Start small.
 Map one experience, one product, one customer.